wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Q:**&ensp;If time and space are mere illusions and you are beyond, please tell me — what is the weather in New York?
 Is it hot or raining there?

 **M:**&ensp;How can I tell you?
 Such things need special training.
 Or, one can just travel to New York.
 I may be quite certain that I am beyond time and space, and yet unable to locate myself at will at some point of time and space.
-I am not interested enough; I see no purpose in undergoïng a special *yogi*c training.
+I am not interested enough; I see no purpose in undergoing a special *yogi*c training.
 I have just heard of New York.
 To me it is a word.
 Why should I know more than the word conveys?
 Every atom may be a universe as complex as ours.
 Must I know them all?
 I can — if I train.

 **Q:**&ensp;In asking the question about the weather in New York, where did I make the mistake?

-**M:**&ensp;The world and the mind are states of beïng.
+**M:**&ensp;The world and the mind are states of being.
 The supreme is not a state.
 It pervades all states, but it is not a state of something else.
 It is entirely uncaused, independent, complete in itself; beyond time and space, mind and matter.

 **Q:**&ensp;By what sign do you recognise it?

 **M:**&ensp;That’s the point: it leaves no traces.
 There is nothing to recognise it by.
-It must be seen directly, by giveïng up all search for signs and approaches.
+It must be seen directly, by giving up all search for signs and approaches.
 When all names and forms have been given up, the real is with you.
 You need not seek it.
 Plurality and diversity are the play of the mind only.
 Reality is one.

 **Q:**&ensp;If reality leaves no evidence, there is no speaking about it.